Taiwan Creative Content Agency

 Taiwan night hosted by TAICCA at the 2025 Busan International Film Festival.

-The Taiwan Creative Content Agency (TAICCA) is a government-backed agency that promotes and facilitates Taiwan's entertainment industries spanning film, television, publishing, pop music, and animation.
+The Taiwan Creative Content Agency (TAICCA) is an administrative institution of the Ministry of Culture of Taiwan for influencing entertainment industries, including films, television, publishing, pop music, and animation.

 History

-It was established in 2019 under the Taiwan's Ministry of Culture to be a "national-level cultural content industry accelerator".
-Among the programs it hosts is the Taiwan Creative Content Fest.
-Sue WANG serves as the TAICCA chairperson.
+The agency was established in 2019 by Taiwan's Organizational Act of the Taiwan Creative Content Agency to be an "administrative institution" (行政法人) under the Ministry of Culture of Taiwan.

 In its role, TAICCA has a presence at many international film markets such as SXSW, the Berlin International Film Festival, the Busan International Film Festival and the Hong Kong-Asia Film Financing Forum.
 It also establishes international partnerships with organizations such as the animation school Gobelins Paris and the European production group Federation Studios.

-Programs

 Among the programs TAICCA has overseen is the Taiwan Creative Content Fest (TCCF) and Taiwan International Co-funding Program (TICP), which was launched in January 2021 and paused in 2024.